OpenBCI/Documentation/docs/07Examples/00-ExamplesLanding.md

 title: Example Projects
 ---

-This directory will show example projects made my members of the OpenBCI Community.
+This directory to the left will show example projects made by members of the OpenBCI Community.